 - Reduces respiratory health risks and the risk of heat-related deaths, especially in a “Heat Island” area

-And it’s environmentally friendly (“green”) because it:
+And a reflective roof coating is environmentally friendly (“green”) because it:

 - Reduces landfill materials – at least 10% of landfill waste is made up of roofing materials